Azure/azure-cli-extensions/src/confcom/azext_confcom/tests/latest/README.md

-test_invalid_many_input_types | Makes sure we're only getting input from one source i.e. ARM Template, policy.json, or image name test_diff_wrong_input_type | Makes sure we're only doing the diff command if we're using a ARM Template as the input type test_parameters_without_template | Makes sure we error out if a parameter file is getting passed in without an ARM Template
+test_invalid_many_input_types | Makes sure we're only getting input from one source i.e. ARM Template, policy.json, or image name test_diff_wrong_input_type | Makes sure we're only doing the diff command if we're using a ARM Template as the input type test_parameters_without_template | Makes sure we error out if a parameter file is getting passed in without an ARM Template test_input_and_virtual_node | Error out if both input and virtual node are specified

 ## Tar File [test file](test_confcom_tar.py)